MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 <br />

 These steps need to be taken if Hyper-V containers will be used.
-Note, the steps marked with and * are only necessary if the container host is itself a Hyper-V virtual machine.
+Note, the steps marked with and * are only necessary if the container host will be virtualized.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:100%" cellpadding="5" cellspacing="5">
 <tr valign="top">